goproxy/goproxy.cn/README.md

 goal is to provide a free, trusted, always on, and CDNed Go module proxy for Gophers in China and the rest of the world.

+Note that Goproxy China will (and will only) focus on the development of the web application that serves at the [https://goproxy.cn](https://goproxy.cn).
+If you are looking for a dead simple way to build your own Go module proxy, then you should take a look at [Goproxy](https://github.com/goproxy/goproxy) which is Goproxy China based on.

 Happy coding, Gophers! ;-)

 ## FAQ